Ex-Trump campaign manager Paul Manafort jailed for 4 years

-Former Trump campaign chairman Paul Manafort was sentenced Thursday to nearly four years in prison for tax and bank fraud related to his work advising Ukrainian politicians, a significant break from sentencing guidelines that called for a 20-year prison term.
+Former Trump campaign chairman Paul Manafort was sentenced Thursday (US time) to nearly four years in prison for tax and bank fraud related to his work advising Ukrainian politicians, much less than what was called for under sentencing guidelines.

-Manafort, sitting in a wheelchair as he deals with complications from gout, showed no visible reaction as he heard the 47-month sentence.
+Manafort, sitting in a wheelchair as he deals with complications from gout, had no visible reaction as he heard the 47-month sentence.
+While that was the longest sentence to date to come from special counsel Robert Mueller's probe, it could have been much worse for Manafort.
+Sentencing guidelines called for a 20-year-term, effectively a lifetime sentence for the 69-year-old.

-The sentence caps the only jury trial following indictments stemming from special counsel Robert Mueller's investigation.
-It was not related to Manafort's role in Donald Trump's presidential campaign.
+Manafort still faces the possibility of additional time from his sentencing in a separate case in the District of Columbia, where he pleaded guilty to charges related to illegal lobbying.

 Before Judge T.S.
 Ellis III imposed the sentence, Manafort told him that "saying I feel humiliated and ashamed would be a gross understatement."
 But he offered no explicit apology, something Ellis noted before issuing his sentence.